KxSystems/docs/docs/ref/sin.md

 ---
-title: sin, asin – sine and arcsine | Reference | kdb+ and q documentation
+title: sin, asin – sine and arcsine | Reference | KDB-X and q documentation
 description: sin and asin are q keywords that return (respectively) the sin and arcsine of their argument.
-author: Stephen Taylor
+author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---
 # `sin`, `asin`

 _Sine, arcsine_

 ```syntax
 sin x     sin[x]
 asin x    asin[x]
 ```

 Where `x` is a numeric, returns

 `sin`
 : the [sine](https://en.wikipedia.org/wiki/Sine) of `x`, taken to be in radians.
 The result is between `-1` and `1`, or null if the argument is null or infinity.